hdresearch/nolita/README.md

 ![](https://content.hdr.is/create.gif)

-Give it a project name and it bootstraps a template application built on Express, React, TypeScript, and the core Nolita framework for making a user-facing, web-enabled, agentic product.
+Bootstraps a template application built on Express, React, TypeScript, and the core Nolita framework for making a user-facing, web-enabled, agentic product.
+For more information on using the template, see [its documentation](/docs/create).

 ## How does it work?